-During the year, the company announced a rights issue of one (1) new ordinary share for every one (1) share held at 13.79% discounted offer price of TZS 145 per share.
+In prior year, the company announced a rights issue of one (1) new ordinary share for every one (1) share held at 13.79% discounted offer price of TZS 145 per share.
 The rights issue offer was successfully closed on 1 December 2023.
 The bonus element as a result of rights issue at discounted offer price has been taken into consideration in Earning Per Share (EPS) computation.
 The weighted average number of shares for both basic and diluted EPS has been adjusted retrospectively in compliance with IAS 33 - Earnings Per Share.
+During the year no right issue announcement was made.